-Using MARPE + Invisalign on the Upper Jaw and a Homeoblock with Bite Plane on the Lower Jaw
+Using DOME zero on the Upper Jaw and a Bite Splint on the Lower Jaw

 For patients with small upper and lower jaws, the symptoms are often more than just crooked and crowded teeth.
 They may experience chronic clenching or grinding, TMJ discomfort, neck and trap tension, headaches, and facial asymmetry—along with breathing or sleep-related issues.
 In these more complex cases multiple airway orthodontic appliances may be necessary.
-In this article we discuss a protocol involving treatments using MARPE, Invisalign and Homeoblock appliances at the same time.
+In this article we discuss a protocol involving treatments using DOME zero and bite splint therapy.

 At our practice, we’ve developed a multi-faceted treatment protocol that targets the root of these problems by addressing skeletal development, neuromuscular function, and airway health all at once.
 This protocol combines: